-The Interim BRSA Financial Statements as of and for the nine month period ended 30 September 2019 (with 30 September 2019 comparatives) and as of and for the nine-month period ended 30 September 2018 incorporated by reference into this Base Prospectus have been reviewed in accordance with the Standard on Review Engagements (SRE) 2410, "Limited Review of Interim Financial Information Performed by the Independent Auditor of the Entity".
-With respect to the Interim BRSA Financial Statements, PwC has reported that it applied limited procedures in accordance with professional standards for a review of such information; however, its reports state that it did not audit and does not express an opinion on such interim financial information.

-See the English convenience translations of the relevant PwC and EY reports incorporated by reference herein.
+The Interim BRSA Financial Statements as of and for the six month period ended 30 June 2016 and as of and for the three month period ended 31 March 2016 comparatives have been reviewed in accordance with the Standard on Review Engagements (SRE) 2410, "Limited Review of Interim Financial Information Performed by the Independent Auditor of the Entity" promulgated by the POA of Turkey.
+See convenience translations into English of the relevant EY's reports incorporated by reference into this Base Prospectus.

-EY (a member firm of Ernst & Young Global Limited) and PwC (a member firm of PricewaterhouseCoopers International Limited) are authorised by the CMB, BRSA, Turkish Treasury, Energy Market Regulatory Authority and Public Oversight Accounting and Auditing Standard Authority Board to conduct independent audits.
-The Bank's financial statements are prepared on a quarterly basis, semi-annual and annual basis in accordance with BRSA.
+EY (a member firm of Ernst & Young Global Limited) and PwC (a member firm of PricewaterhouseCoopers International Limited) are authorised by the CMB, the BRSA, the Turkish Treasury, the Energy Market Regulatory Authority and the Public Oversight Accounting and Auditing Standards Authority Board to conduct independent audits.
+The Issuer's financial statements are prepared on a quarterly basis, semi-annual basis and annual basis in accordance with the BRSA.